hero image

 feature image

-Print out our Container Signs (PDF) for an easy guide on what can and cannot go into the Recycle, Organics, and Trash containers.
+Download our Cart Signs (PDF) for easy reference.
 Also available in Armenian (PDF) and Spanish (PDF)

 Acceptable Items (Must be 4" or larger in size.
 Tiny items aren't recycled)